isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 We need people who share the same excitement and passion – individuals who are excited about building the Government Tech Stack, and developing meaningful products, platforms, and solutions for the public good.

-##### Join our culture
+##### Join our diverse culture
 ![](/images/Placeholders/Screenshot_2023_11_10_at_9_56_05_AM.png)
 Agile.
 Bold.
 Collaborative.
 We are growing in ways we may never have predicted.
 We are challenging ourselves to innovate.
 We are seeking collaborators to co-create.
 Join us, and help build the next impactful solution for our citizens and businesses.
+<br>(Link to About us &gt; Who We Are)

 ---